api3dao/old-api3-docs/docs/next/grp-providers/guides/build-an-airnode/configuring-airnode.md

 #### cloudProvider

 The `nodeSettings.cloudProvider` field indicates to the deployer which cloud provider Airnode should be deployed at.
 The deployer currently supports AWS, so leave this value as `aws`.
 We are planning to extend the deployer to support a wide variety of cloud providers.
 If you would like to contribute, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/154).

+#### airnodeWalletMnemonic
+(optional) An API provider can provide a mnemonic to be used as the Airnode's BIP 44 wallet from which the Airnode's [`address`](../../../reference/protocols/request-response/airnode.md#airnode-s-address) will be derived.
+If a mnemonic is not provided the deployer will create one for the Airnode.
+It is not required to fund the wallet to run the Airnode but must be funded to announce the [`xpub`](../../../reference/protocols/request-response/airnode.md#setairnodexpub) of the Airnode on-chain which is optional.

 #### region